JetBrains/intellij-plugins/Dart/ReadMe.txt

 1. Clone the following 2 repositories to neighbor folders:
      - git clone https://github.com/JetBrains/intellij-plugins,
      - git clone https://github.com/JetBrains/intellij-community,
-   run intellij-community/getPlugins.sh (getPlugins.bat on Win)
+   Run intellij-community/getPlugins.sh (getPlugins.bat on Win).
+If that fails because the repos have already been cloned you can just update both of them using 'get pull'.

 2. Start IntelliJ Ultimate, on Welcome screen click Configure | Project Defaults | Project Structure | SDKs, click [+] and add JDK.
 Add [JDK]/lib/tools.jar to the SDK Classpath if it is not there.
 Rename SDK to 'IDEA jdk'.